Lewuathe/SwiftCase/README.md

 ===

 SwiftCase provides Scala like constructor pattern matching DSL.
-This module includes `match` function and SwiftCase.
+This module includes `match` function and SwiftCase which you should inherit in order to match this class.

 ## How to use